-167 Section 41 (2) of the Asylum Decree.
+&lt;sup>157 Section 41 (2) of the Asylum Decree.

-168 Press release of the Disaster Management on its website: https://bit.ly/3RkMczv.
+&lt;sup>158 Press release of the Disaster Management on its website, here.
 The NDGAP confirmed in its response sent upon the information request of the HHC that the National Directorate for Disaster Management is responsible to accommodate temporary protection applicants and beneficiaries.

-169 Information received from the NDGAP by the HHC on 19 February 2024.
+&lt;sup>159 Information received from the NDGAP by the HHC on 19 February 2024 and 20 February 2025.